Victim impact statement: Overview

 One purpose of the statement is to allow the person or persons most directly affected by the crime to address the court during the decision making process.
 It is seen to personalize the crime and elevate the status of the victim.
 From the victim's point of view it is regarded as valuable in aiding their emotional recovery from their ordeal.
 It has also been suggested they may confront an offender with the results of their crime and thus aid rehabilitation.

 Another purpose of the statement is to inform a court of the harm suffered by the victim if the court is required to, or has the option of, having regard to the harm suffered by the victim in deciding the sentence.

 In cases of crimes resulting in death, the right to speak is extended to family members.
 In some jurisdictions there are very different rules on how victim impact statements from family members may be regarded.
 This is because it is seen as unprincipled that different punishments for death are given according to the how much the victim is missed, or conversely that someone's death is relatively less harmful if they have no family.
-In the circumstance of death, some jurisdictions have described victim impact statements from family members as 'irrelevant' to sentence but not 'unimportant' to the process: they are valued for restorative purposes but cannot differentiate punishment for causing death.
+In the circumstance of death, some jurisdictions have described victim impact statements from family members as "irrelevant" to sentencing but not "unimportant" to the process: they are valued for restorative purposes but cannot differentiate punishment for causing death.

-In general terms, the person making the statement is allowed to discuss specifically the direct harm or trauma they have suffered and problems that have resulted from the crime such as loss of income.
+In general terms, the person making the statement is allowed to discuss specifically the direct harm or trauma they have suffered and problems that have resulted from the crime, such as loss of income.
 Some jurisdictions allow for attaching medical and psychiatric reports that demonstrate harm to the victim.
 They can also discuss the impact the crime has had on their ambitions or plans for the future, and how this also impacted their extended family.

 Some jurisdictions permit statements to express what they deem to be an appropriate punishment or sentence for the criminal.

-Some jurisdictions expressly forbid any proposal or suggestion on punishment or sentencing.
+Others expressly forbid any proposal or suggestion on punishment or sentencing.
 Among other reasons, this is because the sentencing process is solely the domain of the judge who considers many more factors than harm to victims.
 Allowing suggestions on punishment or sentence can create a false hope of the eventual sentence and undermine the notion of restorative justice.

 In civil cases, a victim impact statement may be used to determine how much is awarded to the plaintiff.